Industry Insights, Net 30: Vendors

 What is Cash Flow in the Hospitality Industry?

 Cash flow is the money that comes in and goes out of your business.
-For hotels, restaurants, and other businesses in the hospitality industry, managing cash flow is important because you’re constantly buying supplies.
-Net 30 helps by letting you buy supplies now and pay later, giving you time to make money before you pay.
+In hospitality, managing cash flow is critical because you’re constantly buying supplies while waiting for guest payments.

 What is Net 30?